About

 Way Forward

 In order for CTI-CFF to be the leading organization in food security and marine resources management, continued support and commitment from Member Parties are paramount.
 This cooperation demonstrates the ability for governments to work together at the highest political level despite the inherent challenges of working with countries with differing institutional arrangements.
-The Coral Triangle countries are committed to continued action, nonetheless require much support from the international community to affect real change.
+The Coral Triangle countries are committed to continued action, nonetheless requiring much support from the international community to effect real change.